Thank

 Have you ever heard of the Portland Vase?
 According to the British Museum, where the vase - such as it is - resides today:

-"The Portland Vase is arguably the most famous and certainly the most influential piece of ancient glass in the world."
+"The Portland Vase is arguably the most famous and certainly the most influential piece of ancient glass in the world." - The British Museum

 Very nice.
 Lovely, famous, influential, old glass.
 However, the following information was much more entertaining to me: In 1845, while in the British Museum (where it is now), the vase was smashed by a drunken museum goer, necessitating skillful and painstaking restoration.
 How embarrassing for them.